mlatcl/advds/_lamd/address-linear-models.md

 ---

-\notes{The check Session for this Practical is 21st November 2024
+\notes{The check Session for this Practical is 21st November 2024}

-Prerequisite: Practical 1, Practical 2}
+\notes{Prerequisite: Practical 1, Practical 2}

 \notes{In this worksheet we will look at linear models.
 We will show a general framework for formulating models where we have a set of response variables that we want to explain through a linear relationship from a set of explanatory variables.
 While many relationships are non-linear in nature it is often challenging to interpret and explain the results from non-linear models.
 Therefore, linear models remains very important as they provide a nice trade-off between explanation of the data while at the same time providing interpretable semantics.}